bertrandmc/til/aws/developer-associate-notes.md

 Each read replica will have their own DNS address.
 You can have read replicas that have MultiAZ enabled.
 Read replicas can be promoted to become their own database.
 This breaks the replication with the primary as the read replica becomes a primary by itself.
+Costs: In AWS there is a network cost when data is transferred between AZs, so read replicas in different AZs will incur an extra cost for the data synchronization.

+NOTES:
+The read replicas can be setup as multi AZ for disaster recovery.

 **Backups**
+Backups are automatically enabled in RDS.

+1. There is a daily full backup (during the maintenance window) and transaction logs are backed-up every 5 minutes.
+This gives the ability to restore at any point in time up to 5 minutes ago.
+2. 7 days retention (can be increased to 35 days).

 Whenever you restore either an automatic backup or a manual snapshot the restored version of the database will be a new RDS instance with a new DNS and point.

 There are two types of backups for RDS: